From the goshiwon

 Naturally he wasn’t happy.
 To me, it was all whatever.

-What he doesn’t know is I fired him as my friend.
+What he didn’t know is I fired him as my friend.
 We were friends for 27 years.

 “Wait, how can you ‘fire’ a friend?”